Moddable-OpenSource/moddable/documentation/pins/audioout.md

 - `MODDEF_AUDIOOUT_I2S_BCK_PIN` -- The I2S clock pin.
 The default is 26.
 - `MODDEF_AUDIOOUT_I2S_LR_PIN` -- The I2S LR pin.
 The default is 25.
 - `MODDEF_AUDIOOUT_I2S_DATAOUT_PIN` -- The I2S data pin.
 The default is 22.
+- `MODDEF_AUDIOOUT_I2S_BITSPERSAMPLE` - Number of bits per sample to transmit over I2S, either 16 or 32.
+Default is 16.

 ### Defines for ESP8266
 - `MODDEF_AUDIOOUT_I2S_PDM` -- If zero, PCM samples are transmitted over I2S.
 If non-zero, samples are transmitted using PDM.
 Set to 32 for no oversampling, 64 for 2x oversampling, and 128 for 4x oversampling.
 Default is 0.